* MSCI global stock gauge off, Wall Street lower

 Markets have been rattled since Friday, when the 3-month U.S. Treasury yield exceeded the yield on the 10-year note, an inversion of the yield curve that is widely seen as an indicator of a recession.

-On Wednesday, Wall Street’s main indexes were lower in morning trading.
+On Wednesday, Wall Street’s main indexes slumped anew.

-The pan-European STOXX 600 index rose 0.03 percent.
-The euro zone bank stocks index was up 2.4 percent after Reuters reported the ECB was studying options to lower the charge banks pay on some of their excess cash as a possible way to offset the side-effects of its ultra-easy policy.
+The pan-European STOXX 600 index rose 0.02 percent.
+The euro zone bank stocks index gained 1.9 percent after Reuters reported the ECB was studying options to lower the charge banks pay on some of their excess cash as a possible way to offset the side-effects of its ultra-easy policy.

 Benchmark 10-year Treasury yields slid as investors remained focused on central bank dovishness globally.